timm/dot/README.md

 _Solution:_

 - Get everything sorted into `bashrc` then make it autoinstall
-- Built for Codeanywhere  but should work in most Ububtuu 16.0+ envionments
+- Built for Codeanywhere  and Mac but should work in most Ububtuu 16.0+ envionments

 ## Installation